 “The criteria for the project’s design competition placed a strong emphasis on sustainability,” Buljevic says.

-Once approved, construction of the Chatswood towers is expected to begin in late 2024.
+Completion of the Chatswood towers is anticipated in 2031.

 It has been quite a month for Billbergia—The Urban Developer reported this week that it had filed plans for its Rhodes East precinct at 25-27 Leeds Street, comprising six buildings.